franceskoback/AI-For-Medicine-Specialization/README.md

 ## Credits

 All work on the code contained in these folders are my own, please do not copy and paste.
-The formatting of this readme file came from https://github.com/amanchadha/coursera-ai-for-medicine-specialization